 where δ is the angle of arrival of the radio-frequency wave (degrees above the horizon).]

-APPENDIX

-To check the compliance of the non-GSO ISS emissions with the pfd mask described in [Alternative 14a1: Table 21-4 / Alternative 14a2/14a3/14a4: Annex 2], the following procedures shall be followed.
+To check the compliance of the non-GSO ISS emissions with the pfd mask described in Table 21-4, the following procedures shall be followed.

-1) Parameter a is the orbital altitude (km) of the non-GSO [Option 14a: ISS] system identified in resolves further 1b) or in resolves further 1c), PSD is the power spectral density in the reference bandwidth associated with the PFD limit, and compute the off-axis gain pattern Gtx(φ), with φ being the off-axis angle in the direction of the terrestrial receiver.
+1) Parameter a is the orbital altitude (km) of the non-GSO ISS system identified in resolves further 1b) or in resolves further 1c), PSD is the power spectral density in the reference bandwidth associated with the PFD limit, and compute the off-axis gain pattern Gtx(φ), with φ being the off-axis angle in the direction of the terrestrial receiver.
 Assume the Earth is a sphere whose radius, Re, is 6 378 km.

-2) Compute the angle, as seen from the non-GSO [Option 14a: ISS] system transmitting in frequency range 27.5-29.5 GHz (the user space station), between the centre of the Earth and the GSO network or non-GSO systems receiving in the frequency range 27.5-29.5 GHz (the service provider space station) assuming that the user is at the edge of the cone of coverage with the formula:
+2) Compute the angle, as seen from the non-GSO ISS system transmitting in frequency range 27.5-29.5 GHz (the user space station), between the centre of the Earth and the GSO network or non-GSO systems receiving in the frequency range 27.5-29.5 GHz (the service provider space station) assuming that the user is at the edge of the cone of coverage with the formula:

 3) Sweep angle of arrival to the terrestrial station, θ from 0 to 90 degrees in 0.1 degree increments.